My First (Self-Published) Project is Now Available!

 I teach my students that before they go out into the world to work with communities as urban or regional planners, they must first know how to love, respect, and value themselves.
 In other words, before those of us who are in the business of sustaining communities and thus empowering others to be co-creators in making and remaking communities, we must know who we are and from whence we have come.
 We have to know and acknowledge our histories and cultural heritages, which are as different as we are.
 We are all human beings, but culturally, we are quite diverse.
 Becoming aware of our cultural heritages, and how they enable us to survive and even thrive in the world is essential for professional urban and regional planners.

 Over the years, I have endured terribly abusive verbal attacks by those who express hate or rejection of who I am (or how I self-identify) in various forms, including passive ones.
 In previous blog posts, I have written about the insults and verbal attacks that I have experienced by others because I identify as an atheist and as a womanist.
 Because our world is dominated by patriarchal and theistic thinking, many women, believe it or not, perpetuate patriarchal, theistic beliefs, consciously and subconsciously.
-Watching a woman articulate toxic patriarchal ideas and norms is just as difficult as it is for me to watch a black man who has internalized self-hate due to racist or white supremacist thinking.
-I have learned to anticipate hateful responses to my being an atheist and a womanist, yet because I anticipate them does not mean that I am comfortable with it when it happens.
+Being on the receiving end of a woman who articulates toxic patriarchal ideas and norms is just as difficult as it is for me to be confronted by a black man who has internalized self-hate due to racist or white supremacist thinking and takes it out on me.
+Indeed, I have learned to anticipate hateful responses to my being an atheist and a womanist, yet because I anticipate them does not mean that I am comfortable with it when it happens.

 At times, I must consider whether to take action against those who express hate or exclusion of me when they learn that I am an atheist.
 Sadly, there are times when I must take formal action to protect myself when people threaten to do harm to my person because I am a woman or for any other reason.
 There are some forms of disrespect and disregard that I simply do not tolerate.
 However, when my person or my mental health are not in danger or under threat, I have overcome abusive and hateful encounters by focusing on my breathing and on what I am feeling.
 Aside from the use of external assistance for protection from an abuser, like a restraining order, breathing has empowered me to keep my mental health in tact.